 Thankfully, radiators aren’t just for providing heat these days!
 As homeowners try to create a particular look, the style of the radiator is just as important as how well it performs.
 Vintage-style period cast iron radiators are having a resurgence, but practical radiators that fit into specific spaces are equally popular.

 Early days in Ancient Rome

 The history of the radiator, as it turns out, is quite an old one.
-Providing central heat in a home dates all the way back to Ancient Rome when the hypocaust was invented.
-This type of heat involved using a furnace to add heat to air and then sending that heat open spaces beneath floors where it warmed the rooms above – the earliest form of underfloor heating.
-Hypocausts were used to heat the famous baths and were also used in private homes in the northern territories of the Roman Empire.
+They were providing central heat in a home dates back to Ancient Rome when the hypocaust was invented.
+This type of heat involved using a furnace to add heat to the air and then sending that heat to open spaces beneath floors where it warmed the rooms above – the earliest form of underfloor heating.
+Hypocausts were used to heat the famous baths and in private homes in the northern territories of the Roman Empire.

 In the Middle Ages, the use of hypocausts pretty much died out in Europe.
 However, the technology continued to be used in Byzantine and Arab countries, and it was reintroduced in the 13th century in the Alhambra Palace in Spain.
 As it spread to the northern countries in the 14th century, hypocaust technology was improved by the addition of granite stones that were piled on top of the furnace to accumulate and store heat.
 This new kind of low-tech heating system was the first to use convection heating, where a series of vents allowed the hot air to heat a room.